ska-sa/spead2/doc/tutorial/tut-3-recv.rst

 Now that we have a sender, let's write a receiver.
 For the sake of an example, let's have it report the average power (mean squared value) of the samples in each heap.
-As before, the full code can be found at the bottom of the page, and in the :file:`examples` directory of the spead2 repository.
+As before, the full code can be found at the bottom of the page, and in the :file:`examples/tutorial` directory of the spead2 repository.

 The initial boilerplate looks similar to the sender, and once again we'll need a thread pool.